aschiavoni/mamajamas/README.md

 ##### Mailers

+##### mailcatcher

+In development, we can use the [mailcatcher](http://mailcatcher.me/) gem to test email.
+First you need to make sure email delivery is enabled in config/environments/development.rb:

+> config.action_mailer.perform_deliveries = true

+Next, run the mailcatcher command to start the mailcatcher server:

+> mailcatcher

+You can view the delivered emails in the mailcatcher web server which is accessible (by default) at http://localhost:1080.

+##### Mandrill

-We are currently using the Mandrill heroku add-on to send email.
+We are currently using the [Mandrill Heroku add-on](https://addons.heroku.com/mandrill) to send email in production.
 To use the same add-on in development mode, you need to configure two environment variables:

   > export MANDRILL_APIKEY=value